Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/CNN - Convolutional Neural Networks/Readme.md

             ![alt text](image-13.png)

             - This pooling layer will end up removing a lot of infromation, even a small pooling "kernel" of 2x2 will remove 75% of the input data.

+- Dropout

+    - Another common technique deployed with CNN is called Dropout.